Sesame Ginger Dressing

 Use the best quality oil for the best taste.
 If toasted sesame oil is not available, then use regular sesame oil.

-Extra Virgin Olive Oil – Add in a little EVOO to balance the flavors.
+Extra Virgin Olive Oil – Add a little EVOO to balance the flavors.
 You can replace it with avocado oil, canola oil, soybean oil, or any other neutral oil of your choice.

 Lime Juice – It gives a lovely tang to the dressing.
 Make sure to use freshly squeezed lime juice and not the bottled one.